CyberSource/cybersource-rest-client-ruby/docs/InvoicesApi.md

 limit = 56 # Integer | Maximum number of items you would like returned.

 opts = {
   status: 'status_example' # String | The status of the invoice.
-Possible values:   - DRAFT   - CREATED   - SENT   - PARTIAL   - PAID   - CANCELED
+Possible values:   - DRAFT   - CREATED   - SENT   - PARTIAL   - PAID   - CANCELED   - PENDING
 }

 begin